trscavo/bash-library/README.md

 ## Overview

-TBD
+Bash Library features:

+* implements an HTTP conditional request (RFC 7232) client
+* monitors an HTTP resource that supports HTTP Compression
+* monitors an HTTP resource for responsiveness
+* includes a compatibility layer (Linux and Mac OS)
+* has a built-in logging facility
+* is cron-friendly

 ## Compatibility

 The shell scripts are compatible with both GNU/Linux and Mac OS.
-The XSLT scripts are written in XSLT 1.0.

 ## Dependencies